How To Child-Proof Once Baby Is Walking

 • Lock away plastic wraps and tie bags in knots to avoid strangling and suffocating hazards.

-• Secure knives with safety latches.
+• Secure knives in drawers with safety latches.

 • Remove fridge magnets; they’re potential choking hazards.